skomo83/kodi-monitor/README.md

 #the --log-level is optional as the default is set to INFO

+#the logs are stored at the same location as monitor-kodi.py

 #Change the kodi desktop icon to call kodistart.sh so that way the port bound to 8080 by the script gets released if starting Kodi from the desktop icon.

 #modify the kodi-monitor.service file to point to the correct location for the scripts